suryajeetlondhe/flutter_interview_questions/README.md

 Use Object when you want flexibility but still want some safety.

 ---

-112) How do mixins differ from interfaces in Dart?
+112.How do mixins differ from interfaces in Dart?
+---
 🟢 Mixins vs Interfaces in Dart
      🔹 Mixins
      Mixins in Dart are used to reuse code across multiple classes without using inheritance.
 They allow you to define methods and properties once and apply them to multiple classes using the